Lawlheart/Learning-Order/README.md

 ## The Strategy
 ****

-Using this knowledge, I've found an effective strategy to be to use codecademy as syntax practice, treehouse as foundation building, and freecodecamp as a source of quick review and projects.
-Below
+Using this knowledge, I've found an effective strategy to be to **use codecademy as syntax practice, treehouse as foundation building, and freecodecamp as a source of quick review and projects**.

+This learning order is, by design, redundant: repetition is invaluable to solidifying long term knowledge.
+If you feel truly confident in your ability, though, use your best judgement on whether or not to skip sections.

 Notes:
 Treehouse time estimates can be very conservative, especially when there is a project involved.